zgstumpf/ratemyresume/README.md

 conda create --name ratemyresume --file requirements.txt
 ```

+5. Create the `.env` file

+In the root project directory, create a file named `.env`.
+Copy the template from `docs` > `env.md` and paste into the `.env` file.
+The `.env` file tells the site whether or not to use S3.
+S3 is used in production, but some development tasks don't require S3, so it can be turned off to save resources.

+6. Install LibreOffice.
+See `docs` > `LibreOffice.md`.

 <h3>Run locally for development</h3>

 1. There are two `ratemyresume` directories.
 If you haven't already, `cd` into the outer `ratemyresume` directory.